CloudLabs-MOC/CloudLabs-SEED/Cryptography/Hash-Length-Extension-Attack-Lab/Hash-Length-Extension-Attack-Lab.md

 If you encounter problems when setting up the lab environment, please read the “Common Problems” section of the manual for potential solutions.

 About the web server.
-We use the domain www.seedlab-hashlen.com to host the server program.
+We use the domain `www.seedlab-hashlen.com` to host the server program.
-In our VM, we map this hostname to the web server container (10.9.0.80).
-This can be achieved by adding the following entry to the /etc/hostsfile (please add it if the entry is not in the VM).
+In our VM, we map this hostname to the web server container `(10.9.0.80)`.
+This can be achieved by adding the following entry to the `/etc/hostsfile` (please add it if the entry is not in the VM).

 ```
 10.9.0.80 [http://www.seedlab-hashlen.com](http://www.seedlab-hashlen.com)
 ```

-The server code is in the Labsetup/image_flask/app folder.
+The server code is in the `Labsetup/image_flask/app` folder.
 It has two directories.
-The www directory contains the server code, and the LabHome directory contains a secret file and the key used for computing the MAC.
+The `www` directory contains the server code, and the `LabHome` directory contains a secret file and the key used for computing the MAC.

 Sending requests.
 The server program accepts the following commands:

-- The lstcmd command: the server will list all the files in the LabHomefolder.
+- The `lstcmd` command: the server will list all the files in the LabHomefolder.
-- The download command: the server will return the contents of the specified file from the LabHome directory.
+- The `download` command: the server will return the contents of the specified file from the LabHome directory.

 A typical request sent by the client to the server is shown below.
-The server requires a uid argument to be passed.
-It uses uid to get the MAC key from LabHome/key.txt.
-The command in the example below is lstcmd, and its value is set to 1.
+The server requires a `uid` argument to be passed.
+It uses `uid` to get the MAC key from `LabHome/key.txt`.
+The command in the example below is `lstcmd`, and its value is set to `1`.
 It requests the server to list all the files.
 The last argument is the MAC computed based on the secret key (shared by the client and the server) and the command arguments.
 Before executing the command, the server will verify the MAC to ensure the command’s integrity.